mboyea/fly-vpn/README.md

 #### Configure Server

-First, your fly.io server must have a unique name.

-The VPN server must then be configured by a secret file named `.env`.
+The VPN server must be configured by a secret file named `.env`.
 Modify the `.env` file in the root directory of this repository, and declare the following settings:

 `.env`